iecse/EulerSphere_TechTatva2025/Round1/Mahika/80. BucketsofWater/BucketsofWater.md

 For all coprime pairs of positive integers (a, b) with 2 ≤ a < b ≤ 50, find the sum of P(a, b).

 Give your answer modulo 1 000 000 007.

-give simple code solution. there should be specific single solution

 ## Solution